xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

 ## Specification and Language:

-The Kiwilang project aims to provide domain experts with a declarative language and platform to describe their data processing logic in an easily adoptable, readable, writable, and maintainable manner.
+The KiwiSpec project aims to provide domain experts with a declarative language and platform to describe their data processing logic in an easily adoptable, readable, writable, and maintainable manner.
 The platform is designed to facilitate fast building and turnaround time with new security learnings.

 The declarative specification and language should allow domain experts to: